 A small fishing village that has retained its charm

 Alvor is one of the Algarve’s most popular destinations.
-The village has succeeded in retaining it’s essence along with offering all that you could want for a superb holiday and that is it’s charm.
-The warren of narrow winding streets offers a huge selection restaurants, cafés, bars and shops yet in the evening you can see the locals, sitting in their doorways, bemusedly watching the throngs of strolling tourists enjoy their village.
+The village has succeeded in retaining its essence along with offering all that you could want for a superb holiday and that is its charm.
+The warren of narrow winding streets offers a huge selection of restaurants, cafés, bars and shops yet in the evening you can see the locals, sitting in their doorways, bemusedly watching the throngs of strolling tourists enjoy their village.

 From the high point of the village church – which boasts a remarkable Manueline doorway and has been the setting for many a wedding, head towards the pedestrianised centre of Alvor (better to park on the outskirts and travel on foot).
 Most streets lead down to the riverfront.
 Recently renovated , this is the ideal place to relax.
 Choose from the several cafés, all with open air terraces and enjoy the views across the Ria Alvor.
 There is a small marina that offers boat trips and from the river walkway there are pathways to the mudflats and marshland which make the estuary a nature lovers paradise, particularly bird watchers.